JetBrains/teamcity-documentation/topics/integrating-teamcity-with-docker.md

 Docker Disk Space Cleaner is an extension to the [Free Disk Space](free-disk-space.md) build feature ensuring a certain amount of disk space for a build.

-__Since 2018.2__ TeamCity performs regular clean\-up of Docker images, related to TeamCity:
+TeamCity performs regular clean-up of Docker images, related to TeamCity:
-* The TeamCity agent tracks docker images tagged or pulled during builds (the list of images is stored in the `buildAgent/system/docker-used-images.dat` file).
+* The TeamCity agent tracks Docker images tagged or pulled during builds (the list of images is stored in the `buildAgent/system/docker-used-images.dat` file).
 * During cleanup / freeing disk space, TeamCity agent tries to remove these images if they were not used within 3 days, 1 day, 0 on subsequent attempts to free disk space.

 Besides that, TeamCity cleans local Docker Caches using the command: